forrestxu123/Android-Framework-System-Design/aosp/google.md

     - **Suggestions for Removing Unnecessary Code:**

-     The return of getCompleteActiveSubscriptionIdList() or getCompleteActiveSubscriptionIdList() is flagged as @NonNull.
+     The return of getAvailableSubscriptionInfoList() or getCompleteActiveSubscriptionIdList() is flagged as @NonNull.
 Therefore, "if (subscriptionInfoList == null) {...}" is not necessary and can be removed.
 The best practice for setting a collection return in an API is to return an empty collection rather than null.

  - Code Logic:
    - Two constructors:  The constructors initialize the following fields: